saisrinivasgithub/vsdRiscvSoc/week2.md

 # Week-2
-## Caravel SoC - Overview of Sub-Modules
+## 1.Caravel SoC - Overview of Sub-Modules

 The **Caravel SoC**, developed by Efabless, is a System-on-Chip (SoC) harness used in the Open MPW (Multi-Project Wafer) program.
 It wraps around a **user project** and provides access to various system-level peripherals and interconnects such as SPI, GPIO, and Wishbone.